marschall/directory-keystore/README.md

 keyStore.load(new DirectorLoadStoreParameter(certificateDirectory));
 ```

-## Configuration
+## Installation

 The provider can be configured in two different ways

 1. programmatic configuration
 1. static configuration

-### Programmatic Configuration
+### Programmatic Installation

-The provider can be registered programmatically using
+The provider can be installed programmatically using

 ```java
 Security.addProvider(new DirectoryKeystoreProvider());
 ```

-### Static Configuration Java 8
+### Static Installation Java 8

-The provider can be configured statically in the `java.security` file by adding the provider at the end
+The provider can be installed statically in the `java.security` file by adding the provider at the end

 ```
 security.provider.N=com.github.marschall.directorykeystore.DirectoryKeystoreProvider